alexcrist/van-drivers/README.md

 ## Features

-- Schedule and remove van drivers stored in MongoDB
+- Ability to schedule and remove van drivers stored in MongoDB
 - Slack integration for notifications when drivers are added or removed
-- Paginate through different date ranges of driver entries
+- Pagination through weeks of drivers

 ## Local Developement